justisGipson/google_cert/configuration_management_and_the_cloud/week_three/README.md

 ## Managing Instances in the Cloud

-There are different Cloud providers each with some specific advantages depending on what we are trying to achieve .
+There are different Cloud providers each with some specific advantages depending on what we are trying to achieve.
 But usually Cloud service providers implement a console to manage the services.

 Regardless of the service provider, following parameters needs to be set when creating a VM running in the Cloud